apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 Why build Arrow C++ from source?
 --------------------------------

-The core of Arrow is written in C++ and all bindings in other languages (Python, R, ..) are wrapping underlying
+For Arrow C++ implementation and its bindings (Python and R for example) these bindings are wrapping the underlying C++ functions.
-C++ functions.
 Even if you want to work on PyArrow or R package the source code of C++ may have to be edited also.

 About CMake
 -----------

 CMake is a cross platform build system generator and it defers to another program such as ``make`` or ``ninja`` for the actual build.
-In the compiling process of Arrow what will most probably be needed is some tweaking of the flags that are added to CMake in the compiling process of Arrow.
+If running into errors with the build process, the first thing to try is to tweak some CMake flags for compiling Arrow.

 Optional flags and why might we use them